 The subdivisions immediately to the west of the subject site include standard sidewalks along both sides of all internal roads.
 Sidewalks are an integral part of the overall trail and pedestrian network and are necessary to facilitate safe pedestrian movement through the community and to nearby destinations such as Central High School, Walker Mill Middle School, Saint Margarets Elementary School, and local parks.
-Condition 9 of the Preliminary Plan 4-04081 requires the provision of sidewalks along both sides of all internal roads.
+Condition 9 of Preliminary Plan 4-04081 requires the provision of sidewalks along both sides of all internal roads.

 The sidewalk network provided is comprehensive and includes standard or wide sidewalks along all roads.
-Included are eight-foot-wide sidewalks along one side of Karen Boulevard (the master plan trail), Gabriela Court, Odella Drive, Layla Court, and Zoe Loop.
-Supplementing these standard and wide sidewalks are pedestrian walkways between units.
+Included are eight-foot-wide sidewalks along one side of Karen Boulevard (the master plan trail), Sabrina Court (east of Tabitha Court), and Zoe Loop.
+Supplementing these standard and wide sidewalks are pedestrian walkways between units and a trail around the southeastern corner of the site connecting Zoe Loop, Racquel Drive and Karen Boulevard.
 Staff supports the sidewalk network as shown on the site plan and believes that it fulfills the master plan recommendation along Karen Boulevard, meets the intent of Condition 9 of 4-04081, and provides for a walkable and accessible community.

-Curb cuts and designated crosswalks should be indicated at all intersections, unless modified by DPW&T. The submitted plans do not include curb cuts and crosswalks at all intersections, with the Zoe Loop and Karen Boulevard intersection on Sheet 8 being one example.
+Curb cuts and designated crosswalks should be indicated at all intersections, unless modified by DPW&T. The submitted plans do not include curb cuts and crosswalks at all intersections, with the Zoe Loop and Karen Boulevard intersection on Sheet 4 being one example.
 These curb cuts and crosswalks shall be marked and labeled on the approved detailed site plan.

-18. Environmental Referral: In a memorandum dated March 21, 2008 (Shoulars to Lindsay), the Environmental Planning Section recommended approval of DSP-07046 and TCPII/049/07-01 subject to conditions.
+18. Environmental Referral: In a memorandum dated March 17, 2008 (Shoulars to Lindsay), the Environmental Planning Section recommended approval of DSP-07048 and TCPII/049/07-02 subject to conditions.

-The Environmental Planning Section originally reviewed the subject property as Conceptual Site Plan CSP-88020, and subsequently as Preliminary Plan of Subdivision 4-94066, and Tree Conservation Plan TCPI/66/94, which were approved with conditions.
-The subject property was again reviewed by the Environmental Planning Section as Conceptual Site Plan CSP-88020/02 with TCPI/66/94-01, which were approved with conditions.
-A Detailed Site Plan (DSP-07003) for Phase I of the development and a Type II Tree Conservation Plan (TCPII/049/07) were approved by the Planning Board on October 11, 2007.
-This application proposes the construction of additional residential units as part of Phase II of this development.
+The Environmental Planning Section originally reviewed the subject property as Conceptual Site Plan CSP-88020 and subsequently as Preliminary Plan of Subdivision 4-94066 and Tree Conservation Plan TCPI/66/94, which were approved with conditions.
+The subject property was again reviewed as Conceptual Site Plan CSP-88020/02 and TCPI/66/94-01, which were approved with conditions.
+A Detailed Site Plan (DSP-07003) and Type II Tree Conservation Plan (TCPII/049/07) for Phase I of the development of this site were approved by the Planning Board on October 11, 2007.
+Phase II of this site, DSP-07046 and TCPII049/07-01, are currently under review.
+This application proposes the construction of additional residential units as part of Phase III of this development.